-The Notes carry rights to receive certain amounts calculated by reference to the value of shared appreciation proceeds received from redeemed mortgages.
+The Notes carry, in addition to interest, rights to receive certain amounts calculated by reference to the value of shared appreciation proceeds received from redeemed mortgages.
 The Notes are subject to mandatory part redemption from time to time based on the level of redeemed mortgages and can be redeemed in full, in certain circumstances, at the option of the Company.
-The Notes are secured on the mortgage portfolio, the bank accounts and certain other assets of the Company and are considered to be non-current.
+The Notes are secured on the mortgage portfolio, the bank accounts and certain other assets of the Company.

 The Company is contractually obliged to pay to the Note holders any amounts received from mortgage customers for the shared appreciation.
-As the shared appreciation rights payable are intrinsically linked to the amounts received following maturity of the mortgage loans which have no fixed maturity, the balance is considered to be noncurrent.
+As the shared appreciation rights payable are intrinsically linked to the amounts received following maturity of the mortgage loans which have no fixed maturity, the balance is considered to be non-current.